 To apply the correct procedures when dealing with an issue of child protection.

-LEGISLATION:
+LEGISLATION

 Under The Children First Act 2015 and Children First – National Guidelines for the Protection and Welfare of Children 2017 - voluntary sector organisations such as Comhaltas have a statutory duty of care for the children and young people to whom we provide services.